aaqdas/aaqdas/README.md

 ### This is Ali Aqdas

-- 🎓 I study Electrical Engineering at the National University of Sciences and Technology, Islamabad, Pakistan.
+- 🎓 Currently doing Bachelor's in Electrical Engineering at the National University of Sciences and Technology, Islamabad, Pakistan.

-- ⚡ As a power learner, I have worked in the field of Machine Learning, Embedded Software and Hardware Development.
+- ⚡ I have worked in the field of Machine Learning, Embedded Software and Hardware Development.

-- 🔭 I am a researcher, currently working on RISC-V Vector Extension.
+- 🔭 I am a researcher and power learner, currently working on RISC-V Vector Extension.

 <!-- Languages and tools -->